aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-databases.md

 $ wget 'https://archive.materialscloud.org/record/file?record_id=2396&filename=two_dimensional_database.aiida' -O two_dimensional_database.aiida
 ```

 Next, we need to make the archive data available for the AiiDA environment, and there are two possibilities for this.
-The first and traditional way is to [set up an AiiDA profile](https://aiida.readthedocs.io/projects/aiida-core/en/v2.6.2/installation/guide_quick.html#quick-installation-guide) and import the archive data with
+The first and traditional way is to [set up an AiiDA profile](https://aiida.readthedocs.io/projects/aiida-core/en/v2.6.2/installation/guide_quick.html#quick-installation-guide) and import the archive data with:

 ```bash
 $ verdi presto